 Irena had made false documents for people

-she joined the underground Zegota and started saving children.
+she joined the underground Zegota in December of 1942.

 In fact, Irena's life has been one of standing up for others.